Sound editing from home or on-the-go? Try these tips for a more streamlined workflow.

 Fast forward a few years - my laptop rig is still not perfect by any means, but a few ideas and solutions have come along that have made my remote sound editing life much easier:

-A portable hard drive large enough to hold your project files and if not all, at least a significant portion of your sound effects library.
-Recently, many manufacturers have released 4TB USB 3.0 portable hard drives.
+DF: A portable hard drive large enough to hold your project files and if not all, at least a significant portion of your sound effects library.
+Many manufacturers have released up to 5TB USB 3.0 portable hard drives.
 I find this to be fast enough and large enough to handle 90% of the work that I do.
 If you convert a selection of your sound effects library to FLAC - you will be able to squeeze A LOT onto a single drive, with plenty of room left over for projects.

 2. Keep it tidy